Setasign/SetaPDF-Demos/public/demos/1-Core/Ideas.md

 - [ ] Add Text Field
     (Show handling of rotated pages, too)
 - [ ] Show creation of annotations on rotated/shifted pages.

+    Choose a file (different variations of rotations and shifted origins) Render the file as an image.
+Click on the image to create an annotation on the given point and download the PDF.

     // compare with: X:\default\html\customers\NextSigner\test.php
     $box = $page->getCropBox();